Anweshichu Kandethiyilla

 Anweshichu Kandethiyilla is a 1967 Indian Malayalam-language film, directed by P. Bhaskaran and written by Parappurath.
 The film stars K. R. Vijaya, Sathyan and Madhu.
-Based on Parappurath's novel of the same name, it recounts the quest for happiness by a nurse with the best of intentions, but who is disillusioned.
-The film was made as a reply to the biblical homily, ‘seek and ye shall find’.
-Anweshichu Kandethiyilla won the National Film Award for Best Feature Film in Malayalam.
+Based on Parappurath's novel of the same name, it recounts the quest for happiness by a nurse with the best of intentions, but she is disillusioned.
+Conceived as a direct, tragic counter-argument to the biblical homily, ‘seek and ye shall find’, Anweshichu Kandethiyilla won the National Film Award for Best Feature Film in Malayalam.